alabou/NMOS-MatroxOnly/Atomic State Changes.md

   - Format URN changes between video, audio, data and mux variants
   - Configuration parameters associated with the Source are changed, such as its operating resolution or bitrate
   - Labels, descriptions or other metadata associated with the Source resource are modified
-  - Anything of an immutable Source changes
+  - The values of the Source's attributes or the set of attributes itself change after the Source is created

 ### Flow ID
 Owned by:
-  Source ID
+  Device ID (v1.3)

 MUST Change if:
   - Source ID changes
   - Format URN changes between video, audio, data and mux variants (including between two codec types)
   - Configuration parameters associated with the Flow are changed, such as its operating resolution or bitrate
   - Labels, descriptions or other metadata associated with the Flow resource are modified
-  - Anything of an immutable Flow changes
+  - The values of the Flow's attributes or the set of attributes itself change after the Flow is created

 According to the [Data Model: Identifier Mapping](https://specs.amwa.tv/is-04/releases/v1.3.2/docs/Data_Model_-_Identifier_Mapping.html) section, a Flow ID **SHOULD** change if:
 - The Source ID changes.
 - The Format URN changes between video, audio, data, and mux variants (including between two codec types).

-This indicates that Controllers MUST be prepared for Flow IDs to change under these circumstances, acknowledging that Flows are not entirely static.
+The "including between two codec types" indicates that Controllers MUST be prepared for Flow IDs to change under these circumstances, acknowledging that Flows are not entirely static.
 Therefore, Controllers should not assume permanent Flows and must handle scenarios where new Flow IDs are generated due to changes in codec types.

 Controllers prepared for such scenarios would already be compliant with the approach of using immutable Flows and very likely to also handle properly immutable Sources.